 It’s no secret that Miami is one of the world’s most popular vacation destinations.
-Every year millions of travellers come to Miami to take in the good weather and enjoy everything the city has to offer.
-While Florida is arguably the capital of the traditional vacation rental community, the rapid growth of the short term rental market in Miami is a relatively new phenomenon.
+Every year, millions of travelers come to enjoy the good weather and everything the city offers.
+While Florida is arguably the capital of the traditional vacation rental community, the rapid growth of the short-term rental market in Miami is a relatively new phenomenon.

-Like most major metropolitan cities, Miami has a few neighborhoods that stand out from the rest in terms of the demand for short term rental accommodation.
-These neighborhoods are where the majority of travellers come to work and play on their trips to Miami.
-That’s not to say you can’t do very well if you have a place outside of these neighborhoods.
+Like most major metropolitan cities, Miami has a few neighborhoods that stand out from the rest regarding the demand for short-term rental accommodation.
+Most travelers come to work and play on their trips to Miami in these neighborhoods.
+That’s not to say you can’t do well if you have a place outside these neighborhoods.
 It’s not uncommon for a rockstar property in a neighborhood with lower demand and competition to bring better returns than an average property in a top neighborhood.
-But if you are buying a place with the intention of renting it out short term on a full time or part time basis, focusing your search on these areas definitely gives you a good shot at success.
+But if you are buying a place to rent out short-term on a full-time or part-time basis, focusing your search on these areas gives you a good chance at success.

 The list below isn’t in any specific order.
-All of these areas bring the potential for a great opportunity if a property is positioned well relative to the competition.
-They also all have advantages and disadvantages which can have important implications for both the optimal property type (e.g. condo vs home, 1 BR vs 2 BR vs 3 BR) and how that property should be set up for profit maximization.
-This blog post provides a brief high level neighborhood overview, so feel free to contact us to learn more.
+These areas bring the potential for a great opportunity if a property is positioned well relative to the competition.
+They also have advantages and disadvantages, which can have important implications for the optimal property type (e.g., condo vs. home, 1 BR vs. 2 BR vs. 3 BR) and how that property should be set up for profit maximization.
+This blog post provides a brief, high-level neighborhood overview, so feel free to contact us to learn more.

 Brickell

-Traditionally known as a financial district only, a recent development boom has seen the rise of many upscale residential condo buildings with hotel style amenities.
-The majority of condos in Brickell do not allow short term rentals, which effectively benefits investors in condos that do.
-Brickell boasts some of the highest business traveler traffic in all of Miami which is significant as corporate travel continues to be one of the fastest growing, least seasonal segments of the short term rental market.
-Studios and one bedrooms do particularly well on Booking.com and Expedia as single business travelers look for hotel alternatives.
-Two bedroom (and bigger) listings with proven reviews can command high rates on Airbnb as business travelers and tourists combine budgets to reserve larger accommodations.
-We recommend designing your Brickell short term rental with a simple, yet executive feel to attract corporate visitors and a premium tourist guest profile.
+Traditionally known as a financial district only, a recent development boom has seen the rise of many upscale residential condo buildings with hotel-style amenities.
+Most condos in Brickell do not allow short-term rentals, which effectively benefits investors in condos that do.
+Brickell boasts some of the highest business traveler traffic in all of Miami, which is significant as corporate travel continues to be one of the fastest-growing, least seasonal segments of the Miami short-term rental market.
+Studios and bedrooms do particularly well on platforms like Booking.com and Expedia as single business travelers look for hotel alternatives.
+Two-bedroom (and bigger) listings with proven reviews can command high rates on Airbnb as business travelers and tourists combine budgets to reserve larger accommodations.
+We recommend designing your Brickell short-term rental with a simple yet executive feel to attract corporate visitors and premium tourists.

 Wynwood

-The former industrial district has become a center spot for arts, fashion, fine dining, nightlife and fashion.
-It’s transformation into a local cultural hub combined with low hotel inventory makes it one of the highest demand areas in all of Miami for short term rentals.
-While demand for accommodation is very strong relative to supply, many Wynwood Airbnb hosts have modern looking spaces and provide a good standard of hospitality.
-That means a unique look and feel with somewhat of an artistic flair is the best way to stand out among other strong listings.
-Wynwood also has a shortage of large accommodations, so any host with a two bedroom property or bigger can expect to generate a lot of interest.
+The former industrial district has become a center for arts, fashion, fine dining, and nightlife.
+Its transformation into a local cultural hub, combined with low hotel inventory, makes it one of the areas in Miami with the highest demand for Airbnb short-term rentals.
+While demand for accommodation is very strong relative to supply, many Wynwood Airbnb hosts offer modern spaces and good hospitality standards.
+Thus, a unique, artistic flair is the best way to stand out among other strong listings.
+Wynwood also has a shortage of large accommodations, so any host with a two-bedroom property or bigger can expect high interest.

 South Beach